sxy-sun/sxy-sun.github.io/_posts/2025-02-02-read-personal-finance-101.md

 math: true
 ---

 I recently read Personal Finance 101 by Alfred Mill.
 If you’ve been exploring finance or investing for a while, you might already know about 70% of what it covers—this book is really aimed at beginners.
 That said, it provides a solid roadmap for learning personal finance.
-Using its key topics as a guide, here, I'll share all my notes on what I’ve learned so far as a 26-year-old W2 worker with no savings.
+Using its key topics as a guide, here, I'll share all my notes on what was useful to me as a 26-year-old W2 worker with no savings.

 ## Basic Concepts
 You borrow an amount of money, called the **principal**, for a set amount of time, called the **term**, at a fixed or variable **interest rate**.
 Most loans are **installment loans**, which require regular payments, usually every month.